-While we all fervently hope the trials of the last two years are behind us, we know that our friends and colleagues will still need support.
+While we all fervently hope the trials of the pandemic are behind us, we know that our friends and colleagues will still need support.
 And despite our name, our recipients work in all areas of the performing arts industry.
 Illnesses, accidents, and other emergencies small and large will require the VABT to be that first and immediate response when assistance is most needed, as we have done since 1958.

 The precarity of our industry is well known.
 We don’t accrue sick leave, holiday pay or superannuation.
 We don’t receive bonuses and any period of unemployment quickly drains what little savings there may be.
 What is equally well known is the generosity of those in our industry.
 Usually the first to help out in times of disaster or tragedy but also reluctant to accept help themselves believing others are more deserving.
 But when the need arises and there is no-one else to turn to, it’s the VABT who can ease the pressure.
 Our assistance may be small or it may be more considerable.
 But we respond with speed, compassion and complete privacy.
 And while it is the committee that is there to help, ultimately it is the industry supporting the industry— friends helping friends, as we know donors may become recipients and vice versa.